1

 We watched a video of Devils Tower but it wasn’t in our itinerary.
 Next trip.

-We broke after 2 hrs (Wendy, our driver has to rest every 2hrs) and had breakfast at yet another tourist and truck stop.
+We stopped after 2 hrs (Wendy, our driver has to rest every 2hrs) and had breakfast at yet another tourist and truck stop.
 I ate a cheese pizza and Stew has pop tarts! \240As you can see, today is all about the healthy options.

 Back on the bus they are watching a film about the latest forensic findings on the battle of Custer.
 I have turned up Spotify as loud as it goes so I don’t have to listen to the identification of gun shot wounds and axe wounds.
 It actually hurts me to think about war today.
 Good thing I never made it through the physical for the RAAF.